mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 And now we're done.
 All we needed to pass was the *dump* directory, because that had the *metadata in JSON format*, which told it about any *indexes* -- in this case, there were no *indexes* -- and the *namespace -- system.users*.
 So *mongodump and mongorestore* output and input *BSON*, which are binary files.

 The next couple commands we're going to go over -- *mongoexport and mongoimport* -- deal with *JSON* instead.
 We can see the full list of options for *mongoexport* by passing the *help flag*.
 And we see there are a lot of them.

-The ones we're going to use are the authentication options-- username, password, and authenticationDatabase-- and port.
+The ones we're going to use are the *authentication options -- username, password, and authenticationDatabase -- and port*.

-All right, so now we get to see mongoexport in action.

-We still have to authenticate and specify a port, but notice that this time, we didn't specify a file name for our output.

-And unlike mongodump, mongoexport will not create a directory for us.

-Instead, it'll send the output to standard out.
+All right, so now we get to see *mongoexport* in action.
+We still have to *authenticate and specify a port*, but notice that this time, we didn't specify a file name for our output.
+And unlike *mongodump, mongoexport* will not create a directory for us.
+Instead, it'll send the *output to standard out*.

 This is a lot of information, and it's not so useful when it's just printed in the terminal.